apache/eventmesh/docs/en/instructions/eventmesh-runtime-quickstart.md

 ### 3.2 Config

-> **prerequisite** : may be you need download the source code from git first and use the contents of these files(eventMesh.properties and rocketmq-client.properties) as a reference for the following actions.
+> **prerequisite** : may be you need download the source code from git first and use the contents of these files(eventMesh.yml and rocketmq-client.properties) as a reference for the following actions.

 **3.2.1 Files to configure**

 Before run the container you should configure some files.

-**eventMesh.properties**
+**eventmesh.yml**

 | Configuration Key      | Default Value | Remarks                    |
 | ---------------------- | ------------- | -------------------------- |